pdn4kd/reimagined-palm-tree/README.md

 An example targetstars.csv is included for clarity.

 ''output file information''
-The file is in a quasi-Simbad format, with tabs between the major values (except for RA/Dec, which are seperated by a space).
+The eta_list.txt file is in a quasi-Simbad format, with tabs between the major values (except for RA/Dec, which are seperated by a space).
 The "columns" are: # (an arbitrary number, set to 0 by default.
 This can be changed if desired); typed ident (a name for the target object); coord1 (ICRS,J2000/2000) (RA/DEC in HMS/DMS format); Mag V (V-band magnitude, usually apparent); spec type (Spectral Type)
 ExpTime is total time spent in terms of imaging and readouts that the telescope spends pointed at a given target. ("wall-clock" time)

 SkyTime is the time with the shutter open staring at a given target (SingleExposure * N).

 SingleExposure is how long an individual exposure (excluding readout) as part of single epoch measurement takes.

+The eta_list.csv file is a CSV.
+The columns are currently: name, Exp time (total time the telescope spends on the target, including readouts in minutes), Sky Time (time spent actually observing the star, in minutes), Single Exposure (time for a single exposure, as a given observation can be multiple exposures, in minutes), Number of Exposures, SNR_approx (estimate of SNR for the exposure time calculator), RV_approx (estimate of the RV from the exposure time calculator, in km/s)

+The actual SNR and RV will vary slightly due to differing amounts of atmospheric scattering.

 #### exptime_demo.py
 Simple example of calculating exposure times across a range of magnitudes.
 Demonstrates that you can analytically get an exposure time if you have a target SNR.
 (Target radial velocities are rather more complex)